icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 The data were shown in Figure 5.

 ![Figure 5.
-Estimated maximum values of average liquid-water content to be expected in 1000 flights encountering icing, assuming that 5 percent of flights encounter cumulous clouds.](images/naca-tn-1904/Figure5.png)
+Estimated maximum values of average liquid-water content to be expected in 1000 flights encountering icing, assuming that 5 percent of flights encounter cumulus clouds.](images/naca-tn-1904/Figure5.png)

 ### Drop size distributions